chauff/cse1500-web-transcripts/_lectures/node2.md

   },
 };

-app.get("/wishlist/:priority/:gameType", function (req, res, next) {
+//the second route parameter is optional app.get("/wishlist/:priority/:gameType?", function (req, res, next) {
+  const prio = req.params.priority;
+  const type = req.params.gameType;

-  let list = wishlistPriorities[req.params.priority][req.params.gameType];
+  let list;

+  if(list = wishlistPriorities[req.params.priority][req.params.gameType] ){
+    res.send(list);
+  }
+  else if(list = wishlistPriorities[req.params.priority]){
+    res.send(list);
+  }
-  if (!list) {
+  else {
     return next(); // will eventually fall through to 404 }
-  res.send(list);
 });
 ```

-:point_up: We do not only use the priorities for our wishlist, but also partition them according to whether the wanted games are party games or rather something for a long game night.
+:point_up: Here, we do not only use the priorities for our wishlist, but also partition them according to whether the wanted games are party games or rather something for a long game night.
 The route handler now contains two routing parameters, `:priority` and `:gameType`.
-Both are accessible through the HTTP request object.
+The `?` at the end of `:gameType` indicates that this is an optional parameter.
+Both parameters are accessible through the HTTP request object.
+We use the two parameters to access the contents of the `wishlistPriorities` object.
 If our corresponding Node.js script runs on our own machine, we can access high priority games for a game night via `http://localhost:3002/wishlist/high/gameNightGame`.
-We use the two parameters to access the contents of the `wishlistPriorities` object.
-If the two parameters do not match properties of `wishlistPriorities`, we call `next()` and otherwise, send the requested response.
+If the second route parameter is not provided, we return the wishlist according to the priority level only, e.g. `http://localhost:3002/wishlist/high`.
+Otherwise, we call `next()`.

 <debug-info markdown="block">
 ### Organizing routes